 Head of Department: Mr Mark Greenhalgh

-- Students follow our own distinct curriculum in ICT and Computing and become effective and discerning users of a variety of applications.
+Students follow our own distinct curriculum in Computing and become effective and discerning users of a variety of applications.
 They study programming, presentation, data handling, internet safety, website design, and the principles of software and hardware design.

-- we have several fully equipped ICT rooms with 30 computers in each, all running the latest professional Microsoft and Adobe software;
+The King’s School has a school wide network of modern computers with wireless networking across the site.
+The department has 3 fully equipped ICT rooms with 30 computers in each, all running the latest professional Microsoft Software and one room running Adobe software;

-- students have their own secure logon, email account, (monitored), internet access and file storage area;
+All students have their own secure logon, email account (monitored), internet access and SharePoint file storage area.